-Eligibility to Reside in Graduate and Family sections of University Housing
+Eligibility to Reside in Graduate and Family sections of M Housing

 Meeting the below eligibility criteria does not guarantee approval of your application to live in Munger Graduate Residences or Northwood Community Apartments.